omarbenites/functional-data-structures-in-r/chapters/05_Heaps.md

 ## Leftist heaps

 Leftist heaps are a classical implementation of heaps based on one simple idea: You represent the heap as a binary tree with the heap property, and you make sure that the left sub-tree is always at least as large as the right sub-tree.^[My description of leftist heaps is based on @okasaki1999purely.
 The original description of the data structure can be found in @Crane:1972:LLP:906397.]
 The structure exploits a general trick in data structure design known as "the smaller half" trick.
 If you have to do some computation recursively, but you only have to do it for one of two children in a binary tree, you pick the smaller of the two trees.
 If you do this, you slice away half of the size of the tree in each recursive call.[^smaller_half] If you slice away half the data in each recursive call, you can never recurse deeper than the logarithm of the full data size.

-So, if we keep the left sub-tree at least as large as the right sub-tree, and always make sure that all operations on the heaps only recurse to the right, then we have a limit on how deep we can recurse.
+In the leftist heap we don't actually keep track of the full size of heaps to exploit this trick.
+We don't need trees to be balanced to operate efficiently on heaps.
+Instead, we worry about the total depth we might have to go to in recursions.
+We will always recurse to the right in the heap, so the length of the right-most path in a heap, which we will call its *rank*, is what we worry about, and we make sure that we always have the shortest path as the rightmost.

 There is a variant of this called *maxiphopic heaps* [@Okasaki:2005:ATC:1047124.1047407] that makes this more explicit, but the underlying idea is the same; maxiphopic heaps just do not require that the larger sub-tree is the left tree.

 [^smaller_half]: The "smaller half" name is an oxymoron.
 If we really split data in half, both half would be the same size.
 What we really mean is that we slice away at least one half of the data in each recursion.
 I didn't come up with the name, but that is the name I know the trick by.

-To keep the invariant that the left sub-tree is always at least as large as the right sub-tree, we keep track of tree sizes.
-We call this the *rank* of the tree.
+To keep the invariant that the left sub-tree always have a smaller rank than the right sub-tree, we keep track of tree ranks.
 The structure we use to represent a leftist heap looks like this:

 ```{r, eval=FALSE}
 leftist_heap_node <- function(